-NOTE: In addition to phones, you can also pair Bluetooth-enabled devices with Model 3.
-For example, you can pair an iPod Touch or an iPad or Android tablet to stream music.
+NOTE: In addition to phones, you can pair other Bluetooth-enabled devices with Model 3.
+For example, you can pair an iPod Touch, an iPad, an Android tablet, etc. from which you can play music.

 Pairing a Bluetooth Phone

 Pairing allows you to use your Bluetooth-capable phone hands-free to make and receive phone calls, access your contact list, recent calls, etc. It also allows you to play media files from your phone.
 Once a phone is paired, Model 3 can connect to it whenever the phone is within range.